John Boyega addresses Black Lives Matter protest in London's Hyde Park

 The Evening Standard reports that thousands of people are in attendance at this afternoon’s planned peaceful protest which began in Hyde Park, with many chanting George Floyd’s name and carrying signs bearing his name.

-A number of protestors are also honouring the memory of Belly Mujinga, the railway worker who died in April after contracting coronavirus.
+A number of protesters are also honouring the memory of Belly Mujinga, the railway worker who died in April after contracting coronavirus.
 British Transport Police announced last week that they had concluded that Mujinga’s death “was not a consequence” of an incident in March where she was assaulted by a man who spat at her after claiming to have coronavirus.

 “No justice, no peace.” #BlackLivesMatter protesters are gathering in Hyde Park. pic.twitter.com/jDXe2uEAAO